aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 * [Introducing Amazon Nova foundation models: Frontier intelligence and industry leading price performance](https://aws.amazon.com/blogs/aws/introducing-amazon-nova-frontier-intelligence-and-industry-leading-price-performance/)

 ## Cost
+This estimate assumes a relatively simple usage pattern and minimal data storage.
+The majority of the cost comes from Amazon Bedrock usage.
+Costs could increase if:

+Requests to Bedrock involve larger token counts.
+Lambda functions run for longer durations.
+More data is stored or transferred through Amplify.
+Advanced features of Trusted Advisor are used.

 | AWS Service | Usage Estimate | Monthly Cost (USD) |
 |-------------|----------------|---------------------|